 artist statement

-In my work, I seek an authentic experience of beauty amidst the flood of distractions and messes of daily life.
-My artwork focuses on family scenes, room interiors and still life to create intimate views into one’s interior realm.
+I seek an authentic experience of beauty amidst the distractions and messes of daily life.
+My work focuses on family scenes, room interiors and still life to create intimate views into one’s interior realm.
 The restorative, embodying aspects of blending tactile fiber materials are also central to my practice.
 I love the process of slow-looking and developing layered, nuanced surfaces as a form of active contemplation.
-But I also thrive on the speed, playfulness and unpredictability of techniques like wet felting.
+But I also thrive on the speed and unpredictability of techniques like wet felting.

 Materials and Motherhood